OtnielSSilva/OtnielSSilva/README.md

 <h3>👩‍💻 Aboute me:</h3>

-- 👂 My name is Otniel dos S. Silva
+- 👂 My name is Otniel
 - 🔭 I’m currently looking for an internship and freelancing projects
 - 🤝 I'm looking to collaborate on any open source projects using Javascript
 - 🎯 Goals: Be able to build a full application, like an e-commerce